groonga/gcs.groonga.org/docs/install/index.md

 You have `gcs` command that starts Groonga CloudSearch service in `gcs-1.0.0/` directory.

-To confirm that Groonga ClouldSearch is installed successfully, type the following command:
+To confirm that Groonga CloudSearch is installed successfully, type the following command:

     $ gcs-1.0.0/gcs --version